gombru/gombru.github.io/_posts/2017-09-14-data_augmentation.markdown

 So from now I won’t use these data augmentation techniques.
 I might still use random cropping with non-aggressive parameters because is much more efficient to crop than to resize images and also because that avoids deforming the image.

+> [This work by Google](https://arxiv.org/abs/1611.03530) studies how regularizers (such as data augmentation) impact the CNN training process and its generalization error.
+Check it, it's interesting!